Kelley-Lab-Computational-Biology/Granule/README.md

 # Granule
 Granulinator: A MATLAB script to identify granules in fluorescence image data.
-This scripts works in 2020b and should work in newer versions as well.
+This scripts works in MATLAB ver.2020b and should work in newer versions as well.

 This script is described in: Jeremy C. Hunn, Katherine M. Hutchinson, Joshua B. Kelley, Daniel Reines  AN ALGORITHM TO QUANTIFY INDUCIBLE PROTEIN CONDENSATES IN EUKARYOTIC CELLS. bioRxiv DOI:...